Campus Improvement Projects

 RVC Building Projects

 RVC is in the preliminary stages of planning a Downtown West campus located at Chestnut and Winnebago/Rockton.
 We are excited to expand our offerings to better serve the western portion of our college district.
-The programs we are exploring for inclusion at this location include automotive, e-vehicles, collision repair, early childhood education, truck driver training, human services, criminal justice, adult education, refugee and immigration services.
-In addition, the college is planning for a community engagement space to better engage adult learners.
+The programs we are exploring for inclusion at this location include automotive, e-vehicles, collision repair, early childhood education, truck driver training, human services, criminal justice, and adult education.
+In addition, the college is planning for a community engagement space to better engage adult learners and the community.

 Timeline: